ietf-wg-cellar/flac-specification/flac.md

 ### Sample rate bits

-The next 4 bits, referred to as the sample rate bits, contain the sample rate according to the following table
+The next 4 bits, referred to as the sample rate bits, contain the sample rate according to the following table.
+In case the sample rate bits code for an uncommon sample rate, this is stored after the uncommon blocksize or after the coded number in case no uncommon blocksize was used.
+See [section uncommon sample rate](#uncommon-sample-rate).

 Value   | Sample rate
 :-------|:-----------